rselwyn/tactic-generator/README.txt

 Generating Chess Tactics and Quantifying Perceived Difficulty
 ------------------------------------------------------------

 My project is broken down into three primary components: the chess engine, the tactic finder, and the difficulty evaluator.
 One important thing to note: when running my program in QT Creator.
 PLEASE BUILD THE PROJECT FOR RELEASE TO ENSURE IT RUNS AS FAST AS POSSIBLE.
+The program has been tested to work on a Mac and on a PC.
+All instructions as for what to do are printed out before play.

 1. To be able to do pretty much anything with chess, there must be an engine to evaluate any position.
 From scratch, I wrote not only the chess engine, but also the model class for the chess board.
 The chess board class supports nearly all of the rules of chess (it does not support en-passant unfortunately), it can calculate all of the possible moves at its current position, and it is capable of doing and undoing moves.